jsbnr/nr-terraform-cloud-drop-rules/readme.md

 attributes = [] # leave empty for whole record
 ```

 In the above example instead of providing an action and two nrql statements we provide the key components: the `event_type`, the where clause via `filter` and a list of `attributes` to drop (an empty list indicates we should drop the entire record).
-This makes it simpler to migrate from the legacy provider to the new provider which can be handled by a simple change in the module logic to switch between providers.
+This abstraction  makes it simpler to migrate from the legacy provider to the new provider (once available) which can be handled by a simple change in the module logic to switch between providers.